About

 Mission

-The mission of the WSU Ravenholt Urban Forest Health Lab is to engage urban communities to enhance climate resiliency through novel education, service, and research about urban forests.
+The mission of the WSU Urban Forest Health Lab is to keep trees and communities healthy through discovery, applied learning, and engagement.

 Program Director